Skellz64/Old-MC-Coordinates/README.md

 This is a simple jarmod that adds coordinates to Minecraft Alpha and Infdev debug screens.

-Works for minecraft versions (see downloads note) ranging from inf-20100227 to a1.1.2_01.
+Works for Minecraft versions ranging from inf-20100227 to a1.1.2_01 (see downloads).
 These versions utilize infinte world generation, where coords are missing but needed.
 Notch didn't add coordinates until a1.2.3.

 <code style="color : gray">Extended support for versions following a1.2.3 may happen in the future</code>